codingis4noobs2/PokiVerse/README.md

 ## Conclusions Gained

-Feel free to explore the dataset and analyze the Pokémon stats using this interactive chat application!
+Feel free to explore the dataset and analyze the Pokémon stats!!!